bymunajat/bymunajat/README.md

 # Hello there! 👋 I'm Munajat

-Welcome to my GitHub!
-I'm Munajat, a passionate IT project manager.
-Here you'll find a variety of projects that showcase my skills and interests in technology and software development.
+I'm Munajat, an IT Project Manager with a strong interest in data and technology.
+Here, you’ll find projects that highlight my skills and passion for data analysis, project management, and software development.

 ## Contact